eyalbouganim/ArkanoidGame/README.md

 ## 🚀 Features

-- ✅ 4 progressively challenging levels
+- Four playable levels with increasing difficulty
-- ✅ Smooth paddle & ball physics
+- Responsive paddle and ball mechanics
-- ✅ Scoring system with persistent UI updates
+- Score tracking and on-screen updates
-- ✅ Pause & resume functionality (`P` to pause, `SPACE` to continue`)
+- Pause and resume support (P to pause, SPACE to continue)
-- ✅ Win & Game-Over screens
+- Game-over and win screens
-- ✅ Easily extendable code structure
+- Modular structure for adding new levels and features
-- ✅ Uses the **Observer Design Pattern** for decoupled event handling
+- Observer pattern for decoupled event handling
-- ✅ Clean OOP design — abstractions, inheritance & encapsulation
+- Object-oriented design focused on clarity and maintainability

 ## 🛠️ Tech & Concepts